AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 } = getState()
 ```
 :::tip
 "Peeking" is especially useful when you are testing requests.
-For example, here's how
+For example, here is how
-to wait on the `error` request state in `vitest`:
+to wait for the `error` request state in `vitest`:
 ```ts
 test('it fails', async () => {
     // ...